splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

    :description: Describes the process of migrating from the SignalFX Smart Agent to the Splunk Distribution of OpenTelemetry Collector.

 .. note::
-   Using this content assumes that you are running the SignalFx SmartAgent in the Kubernetes, Linux, or Windows environments and want to migrate to the Splunk Distribution of OpenTelemetry Collector to collect telemetry data.
+   Using this content assumes that you're running the SignalFx SmartAgent in the Kubernetes, Linux, or Windows environments and want to migrate to the Splunk Distribution of OpenTelemetry Collector to collect telemetry data.

 Do the following steps to migrate from the Smart Agent to the Collector: